A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Design and Implementation

-\textit{System call silencing}: The system call immediately returns a value (without being executed) indicating a successful execution.
+\textit{1.
+System call silencing}: The system call immediately returns a value (without being executed) indicating a successful execution.

-\textit{Buffer bytes change}: The system call decreases the size of the number of bytes in a buffer passed as a parameter to a system call.
+\textit{2.
+Buffer bytes change}: The system call experiences an increase or decrease in the size of a buffer passed as parameter.
 It can be applied to all system calls with a buffer parameter, such as {\tt sys\_read}, {\tt sys\_write}, {\tt sys\_sendto} and {\tt sys\_recvfrom}.
-This strategy can corrupt the execution of malicious scripts, thus making the exfiltration of sensitive data more difficult.
-This strategy also targets viruses, which can be adversely affected by the disruption of the buffer with a malicious payload trying to be injected into a victim's ELF header, and the victim may get corrupted and lose its ability to infect other files.
+This strategy can corrupt the execution of malicious scripts, thus making exfiltration of sensitive data more difficult.
+This strategy also targets viruses, which can be adversely affected by the disruption of the buffer with a malicious payload trying to be injected into a victim's ELF header---the victim process may get corrupted and lose its ability to infect other files.

-\textit{Connection restriction}: The strategy changes the IP address in {\tt sys\_bind}, or limits the queue length for established sockets waiting to be accepted in {\tt sys\_listen}.
+\textit{3.
+Connection restriction}: The strategy changes the IP address in {\tt sys\_bind}, or limits the queue length for established sockets waiting to be accepted in {\tt sys\_listen}.
 The IP address can be randomly changed, which will likely cause an error, or it can be set to the IP address of a honeypot, allowing backdoors to be traced.

-\textit{File offset change}: The strategy changes a file pointer in the {\tt sys\_lseek} system call so that subsequent invocations of {\tt sys\_write} and {\tt sys\_read} will access unpredictable file contents within a specified, configurable range.
+\textit{4.
+File offset change}: The strategy changes a file pointer in the {\tt sys\_lseek} system call so that subsequent invocations of {\tt sys\_write} and {\tt sys\_read} will access unpredictable file contents within a specified, configurable range.